apache/incubator-taverna-site/content/edit.md

 Anonymous
 ---------
-It is possible to log on with the <code>anonymous</code> account but then you will not be able to commit any pages only submit suggested changes t the mailing list.
+It is possible to log on with the <code>anonymous</code> account but then you will not be able to commit any pages only submit suggested changes to the mailing list.

 SVN
 ---